The 15 Best Self-help Books Recommended by Psychologists

 The 7 habits of highly effective people by Stephen R. Covey

-This is one of the classics of self-help literature, and honestly, it’s held up better than many.
-Covey’s seven habits—be proactive, begin with the end in mind, put first things first, think win-win, seek first to understand then to be understood, synergize, sharpen the saw—are solid principles for personal effectiveness.
+One of the genuine classics of the genre, and it has held up better than many.
+Covey’s seven habits — be proactive, begin with the end in mind, put first things first, think win-win, seek first to understand before being understood, synergize, sharpen the saw — are solid principles for living with intention.

 4. “Eat That Frog!” by Brian Tracy